-Texas Probation Journal
+Texas Probation Magazine

-Authors preparing and submitting manuscripts should:
+Authors preparing submissions should:

-- Follow the American Psychological Association (APA) style of formatting.
+- Follow the American Psychological Association (APA) style of formatting. https://apastyle.apa.org/

 - For quoted material of more than three single please type lines single-spaced and indented on both sides.